KHP-Informatics/bioindocker15/README.md

 ###Other hackday Suggestions (**need fleshing out**)
-- Intel: Hack using docker on arduino for stream processing NGS sequence data.
+- Intel: Hack using docker Intel Edison boards (we have some of these to distribute) if you want to participate in this.
+Intel are interested in applying this for stream processing NGS sequence data(?). **@elij to Elaborate**
 - [Jetbrains MPS, nextflow, docker integration demo and tutorial, Fabien Campagne](http://campagnelab.org/pi-contact/))
 - ...

 ## The problem with Informatic pipelines
 I have made a start.
 Please contribute.